How to start an online store

 The business structure

-Are your business and domain name cross-border proof?
+Is your business cross-border proof?

 Know the local rules